cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

 ![Timeline showing the prototypes over time]({{ site.baseurl }}/assets/img/timeline.png#center){:height="350 px"}

-# Applying what we learned to prototypes
+# Applying what we are learning to prototypes

-Early on, we built low-fidelity concepts as a quick way to test different directions.
+Early on, we started building low-fidelity concepts as a quick way to test different directions.
 We put these in front of seniors, library-goers, and newcomers to Canada.
 Here are some of the insights we learned:

 > * **Make the purpose and value of the service clear and have a strong call to action:**
     * Be explicit about which government or law enforcement entity will receive the report